The big picture around data center environmental impacts

 Beyond the GHG Protocol

-Let us now discuss a complication that is emerging in the big picture, namely a qualitative difference between accounting for GHG emissions and accounting for Water Consumption.
-First, let us state that energy consumption and water usage inside the data center are closely related.
-In fact, direct water usage is in a sense a facet of the same physical system and can be modeled as such.19.
-The departures from the typical GHG accounting come because the specific location of a data center matters for water consumption in qualitatively different ways than it does for GHG emissions.
 In GHG emission accounting, emissions are a globally fungible metric that can be analysed on a marginal basis independently of any other emissions.
-The location of a data center for GHG emissions is relevant to the extend that it determines e.g., the local energy mix, which the informs emissions intensity.
-In contrast, the significance of water use impact is determined locally, in the watershed and local water cycle where the data center is operating.
-This means that, unless there is no real water stress in a locality, the impact of an additional data center can only be assessed by taking into account other existing data centers (and also any other competing local uses of water).
+The location of a data center for GHG emissions is relevant to the extend that it determines, e.g., the local energy mix, which then informs the applicable emissions intensity.
+In contrast, the significance of water use impact is determined locally, in relation to the watershed, local water cycle and the natural ecosystem where the data center is operating.
+This means that, unless there is manifestly no meaningful water stress in a locality, the impact of an additional data center can only be assessed by taking into account all other existing data centers (and also any other competing local uses of water).
+Technically this is the distinction between an essentially linear methodology (the aggregation of GHG emissions) and a non-linear one (reflecting constrained water availability).

 The impact of a large data center (which economically may provide digital services to a much wider geographic area), can thus be disproportionate to its host location.
 In 2 research reveals that in the US, one-fifth of data center direct water footprint comes from moderately to highly water stressed watersheds, while nearly half are fully or partially powered by power plants located within water stressed regions.
-In simple terms, the impact of 1 L of water of additional water drawn in a region must take into account this region’s conditions, whereas 1 kg of CO2 of additional emissions is evaluated in the context of the much larger (essentially planetary) budget.
+In simple terms, the impact of 1 Liter of water of additional water drawn in a region must take into account this region’s conditions, whereas 1 kg of CO2 of additional emissions is evaluated in the context of the finite, but much larger (essentially planetary) carbon budget.

 This is why in reporting water usage it is important to be able to compile a consistent and credible extended campus inventory, even while that involves multiple corporate entities, potentially with commingled business models etc. It is the cumulative impact of their combined direct and indirect water usage that is the most relevant metric.